Bridgetown Jarrah Park

 Best Time - All Year Round

-With a scheduled trip out to do some maintenance on my section of the Bibbulmun Track coinciding with Michelle from WalkingTwoByTwo passing through the area on her E2E, I thought it would be a good idea to keep going and stay a couple of nights in Funbury with the parents.
+The Hike - With a scheduled trip out to do some maintenance on my section of the Bibbulmun Track coinciding with Michelle from WalkingTwoByTwo passing through the area on her E2E, I thought it would be a good idea to keep going and stay a couple of nights in Funbury with the parents.

 With track maintenance on the Thursday I had a free day on the Friday to explore some new trails around Funbury so whipped out my ever growing "to-hike" list and scoured the trails within an hour or so of Funbury to tackle.
 I narrowed it down to three trails that met certain criteria (not dependant on wildflowers, worth the drive out there and preferably with some pristine forest) so made a plan to do a big loop with a stop off for lunch.
 A quick change of plans in the morning meant I reversed direction and would be taking in this trail first, something I was very thankful for in hindsight.
 Google suggested driving through Nannup to get to the trail and I am happy I checked this instead of driving out on South West Highway.
 Passing through a lot of state forest and national park was infinitely better than the cleared land that dominates the landscape along South West Highway.
 Passing through the picturesque town of Nannup was a delight as always and I will be back in this area later in the year when spring hits.